 Investing in the Health and Well-Being of Youth Adults

-The resulting report, offers federal, sates, and lcoal policy makers and program leaders, as well as employers, nonprofit organizations, and other community partners guidance in developing and enhancing polices and program to improve young adult's health, safety and well-being.
+The resulting report offers federal, states, and local policymakers and program leaders, as well as employers, nonprofit organizations, and other community partners guidance in developing and enhancing policies and program to improve young adult's health, safety, and well-being.

 Pennsylvania Child and Adolescent Service System Program Newsletter

 Volume 24, Number 2

 A guide on understanding the Basic Tenets of Restorative Justice are around: Harm and Relationships.